Escape of mass and entropy for diagonal flows in real rank one situations: Hausdorff dimension of orbits missing a fixed open subset

 \section{Hausdorff dimension of orbits missing a fixed open subset}

-In this section we provide an application of Theorem~\ref{entropycusp} and the methods for its proof to answer a question by Barak Weiss about the Hausdorff dimension of the set of all orbits which miss a fixed open subset of $\homsp$.
-We note that for a compact quotient this is a simple corollary of semi-continuity of entropy and uniqueness of the measure of maximal entropy.
-In the presense of cusps the methods of this paper become relevant.
+In this section we prove Theorem~B from the introduction, which is an application of Theorem~\ref{entropycusp} and the methods for its proof and answers a question by Barak Weiss about the Hausdorff dimension of the set of all orbits which miss a fixed open subset of $\homsp$.
+We note that for a \textit{compact} quotient this is a simple corollary of semi-continuity of entropy and uniqueness of the measure of maximal entropy.
+In the presence of cusps, the methods of this paper become relevant.
 We also note that related results have been obtained by Shi \cite{Shi} but to our knowledge these do not provide the following results as corollaries.

 Let $\open \subseteq \homsp$ be a non-empty open subset.
 Let $\ok$ denote the set of points in $\homsp$ whose forward-$A$-orbits do not intersect $\open$, that is